The Farm

 Heritage Livestock Breeds at Historic Brattonsville

 Historic Brattonsville is home to an award-winning Heritage Farm Program.
-Demonstrations of historical farming techniques and day-to-day activities are presented by costumed interpreters throughout the year on the Bratton Plantation.
+Demonstrations of historical farming techniques and day-to-day activities are presented by interpreters in period clothing throughout the year.

 Meet the Animals